 I gotta be real with you.
 It sometimes still triggers me to see so many people broadcasting their diets and over-the-top workout plans all over social media.
 The Daniela you might have met five years ago would have ranted about how oppressive it is to women (it’s actually oppressive to a whole lot more people than that), but not Daniela 2.0.

 These last five years have brought immense clarity.
-After upping my wellness game and healing some pretty nasty inner wounds, it became easier to see the cycle: We fixate on diets and exercise because we have to eat to perform life’s most basic functions, and those basic functions require movement.
-Not to mention there are structures of power that reinforce the belief that “all we need to do” is diet and exercise, but that’s a topic for another time.
+After upping my wellness game and addressing instead of ignoring inner wounds, it became easier to see the cycle: We fixate on diets and exercise because we have to eat to perform life’s most basic functions, and those basic functions require movement.
+Not to mention, there are structures of power that reinforce the belief that “all we need to do” is diet and exercise, but that’s a topic for another time.

 Try this mindful moment.

-Here’s a similar exercise in practicing non-judgment: Consider the sentence that follows as neither good nor bad.
-Focusing on diet and exercise is only about 15% of the equation.
-It may be hard to hold that sentence as neither positive nor negative, and that’s ok too.
-(The more you practice mindfulness, the easier it becomes to embody non-judgment — even if it’s just for a few moments at a time.)
+Here’s a similar exercise in practicing nonjudgment: Consider the sentence that follows as neither good nor bad: Focusing on diet and exercise is only about 15% of the equation.
+It may be hard to hold that sentence as neither positive nor negative, and that’s okay, too.
+(The more you practice mindfulness, the easier it becomes to embody nonjudgment—even if it’s just for a few moments at a time.)

-Fact: We keep missing the mark with healthy resolutions because we’re neglecting 85% of the picture, and we keep repeating old patterns (trying yet another diet or exercise plan) because it’s comfortable.
+Fact: We keep failing healthy resolutions because we neglect 85% of the picture, and we keep repeating old patterns (trying yet another diet or exercise plan) because it’s comfortable.
+It feels like the safest way to achieve our goal.

 Break the cycle of breaking up with your goals.